ppreshant/flow_cytometry/README.md

 		1. base_directory <- 'flowcyt_data' or 'processed_data'
 		2. folder_name <- '..' : the folder your individual `.fcs` files are in within the base_directory
 		3. file.name_input <- '..' : Use this option if you have a single `.fcs` file holding multiple data (such as from Guava machines). _After unpacking these data you will use the same name for the `folder_name` option
+		4. template_source <- 'googlesheet' # use 'googlesheet' or 'excel' options depending on where you are providing the plate layout to name the wells.
 	2. `scripts_general_fns/g10_user_config.py` : for python steps
 		1. fcs_experiment_folder = '..' : the folder your individual `.fcs` files are in within the base_directory
 		2. density_gating_fraction = .5 ; might need to adjust
 3. Put sample names into the excel file `flowcyt_data/plate_layoyts.xlsx` or a google sheet.
 Each well with sample will have the format `plasmid1_positive`.
 The value after the '\_' is the `sample_category` : used to colour plots ; and the value before is `assay_variable` will be on the x/y-axis of the plots.
+	1. `excel` option is easier but if you would prefer to use the `googlesheet` for naming the samples, then duplicate the `Flow cytometry layouts` tab into your own googlesheet, and put it's url in the `0-general_functions_fcs.R/sheeturls` for the `plate_layouts_pk` option.

 -  If you have a single `.fcs` file with multiple data run and you want to run the flowCal workflow.
 Run the `# prelims` and `# load data` sections in the code `analyze_fcs.R`.
 This will unpack each individual well into a separate `.fcs` file in a folder.
 For subsequent steps, change the `folder_name` option to the name of the new folder and change `file.name_input` to be empty `''`.
 Now you can go ahead with the python module and come back the the R module.